-Affordable housing delivered as part of policy HD1 will be subject to planning conditions and/or planning obligations to require the first occupants to be existing residents of Findon Parish with a Findon connection meeting one of the following criteria:
+Affordable housing will be subject to planning conditions and/or planning obligations to require the first occupants to be existing residents of Findon Parish with a Findon connection meeting one of the following criteria:

-- (a) a person who currently lives in the Parish and wishing to move to a smaller property in order to release larger accommodation - (b) a person who currently lives in the Parish and has an appropriate housing need because their family size has increased - (c) a person who currently lives in the Parish and wishes to transfer to a similar sized property - (d) a person from the Parish who is subject to a planned management transfer based on medical grounds - (e) a person who has previously lived in the Parish for 5 or more years up to the age of 16 - (f) In the case of essential agricultural dwellings, these are to be occupied by person(s) employed or last employed in agriculture. - (g) the first period of occupancy in accordance with the above criteria to be for a minimum of three months thereafter occupation (subject to the same criteria) may be extended to the neighbouring parish of Clapham for a further three months.
+- (a). a person who currently lives in the Parish and wishing to move to a smaller property in order to release larger accommodation - (b) a person who currently lives in the Parish and has an appropriate housing need because their family size has increased - (c) a person who currently lives in the Parish and wishes to transfer to a similar sized property - (d) a person from the Parish who is subject to a planned management transfer based on medical grounds - (e) a person who has previously lived in the Parish for 5 or more years up to the age of 16 - (f) the first period of occupancy in accordance with the above criteria to be for a minimum of three months thereafter occupation (subject to the same criteria) may be extended to the neighbouring parish of Clapham for a further three months.
 Thereafter, the property may be offered on the open market.

-The criteria (a) to (g) will apply strictly to Rural Exception Sites, in line with Arun District Council Housing policy, and will be applied to other sites where the updates to the survey of local housing demand provide evidence of unmet locally expressed need.
+The criteria (a) to (f) will apply strictly to Rural Exception Sites, in line with Arun District Council Housing policy, and will be applied to other sites where the updates to the survey of local housing demand provide evidence of unmet locally expressed need.

 HD2.1 Evidence gained through the Parish survey indicates a requirement for local homes to enable local people to stay in the village (see Evidence Base 41).
-Indeed the NPPF para 74 allows neighbourhood plans to contain a distinct local approach to that set out in strategic policy and this is being used to try to ensure that the local community has the best possible chance to benefit from new affordable homes.
+Indeed the NPPF paras 184 and 185 allows neighbourhood plans to contain a distinct local approach to that set out in strategic policy and this is being used to try to ensure that the local community has the best possible chance to benefit from new affordable homes.
 ADC Housing Allocations Scheme PEC2 refers.